-Our shares of common stock have been approved for listing on The NASDAQ Global Market under the symbol "PCRX."
+We have applied to list our shares of common stock for quotation on The NASDAQ Global Market under the symbol "PCRX."

 Discretionary Sales

 The underwriters have informed us that they do not intend to confirm sales to discretionary accounts that exceed 5% of the total number of shares offered by them.